 Miller has not had direct discussions with the developer, but other people at Tuthilltown had, he said.

 A positive for the development, as for any development, is increased property tax revenues for the town.
-Since Heartwood would not actually be adding residents to the town, the additional revenue would be spent where much of the town revenue is spent — the schools.
+Since Heartwood would not actually be adding residents and their children to the town, the additional revenue would not be spent where much of the town revenue is spent — the schools.

 Gardiner Town Supervisor Marybeth Majestic refused comment for this article.